kleinesfilmroellchen/sof-syntaxhighlight/sof-language-support/README.md

 # SOF language support

 A small Visual Studio Code extension that defines syntax highlighting grammar for the SOF programming language.
 The language itself is an open-source project by kleinesfilmröllchen and [can be found here](https://github.com/kleinesfilmroellchen/sof-language).
-Contributions to both the language and this syntax highlighter are welcome; [sof-syntaxhighlight GitHub](https://github.com/kleinesfilmroellchen/sof-syntaxhighlight).
+Contributions to both the language and this syntax highlighter are welcome.

 This package is licensed under MIT.
 A different license applies to the SOF language and its interpreter.